mdfleming3/mdfleming3.github.io/_drafts/eli5-guide-search-engine-optimization-seo.md

 ### **Content Factors**

+As discussed in the previous section, on page SEO is what you control.
+With a website, you have the greatest control over your content.
+As so, content factors are some of the most important SEO factors for distinguishing yourself from your competitors and getting searchers to actually click on your page.

 #### Title Tag

 A title tag is the title of the page.
 It should hook users to the page, but it must be _unique_ and _descriptive_ of the page contents.
 Here are some key considerations: